device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Monitoring and Health Checking Device42 on AWS

-Device42 has a built-in health check which can be polled using your favorite monitoring tool.
+Device42 has a built-in health check, which can be polled using your favorite monitoring tool.
 We offer a pre-configured [Device42 Health Check module for Nagios](https://github.com/device42/Device42-Nagios-Health-Check).

 The built-in health check monitors the following: